megan-grug/nature-adventure/README.md

     The contrast was not sufficiently high on the labels for the input areas, I fixed this by changing the text colour from grey to black.

-- Pending taks counter does not count back up if you untick a to do list task:
-    This is an issue with my code, and I haven't been able to fix it yet but I have left the feature in as all other elements of it work (counting up when tasks are added, counting down when they are deleted or checked off).

 - Google Chrome Dev Tools produced the following console issues:

-    - DevTools failed to load source map: Could not load content for https://open.scdn.co/cdn/build/embed/embed.275f557d.js.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE

-    - DevTools failed to load source map: Could not load content for https://open.scdn.co/cdn/build/embed/vendor~embed.0819dcac.js.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE

-    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be resolved at Spotify and not on my end.
-As the page and Spotify function are both loading and operating as expected with no problems, I have left them in and taken no further action.

-    - 8 Error messages of "Indicate whether to send a cookie in a cross-site request by specifying its SameSite attribute.

-    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be resolved at Spotify and not on my end.
-As the page and Spotify function are both loading and operating as expected with no problems, I have left them in and taken no further action.

 ### USER STORIES TESTING: